sarvodaya-network/sarvodaya.eu/library/flosha/precepts/brahmacharya.md

 ---

+We will first list some of what Indian scholars are saying about Brahmacharya, then try to bring some kind of order into it and evaluate it and compare it with other traditions.

 > As a flower is no flower without fragrance, as a river is no river without water, so also, a man is no man without Brahmacharya.
 (Swami Sivananda)

 > If lust which is the source of all enjoyments in this world ceases, then all worldly bondage, which has its substratum in the mind, will cease.
 (Swami Sivananda)